sequenceiq/blog/source/_posts/2014-08-12-docker-networking.markdown

 ##Host networking

-If the the container is started with `--net=host` then it avoids placing the container inside of a separate network stack, but as the Docker documentation says this option "tells Docker to not containerize the container's networking".
+If the container is started with `--net=host` then it avoids placing the container inside of a separate network stack, but as the Docker documentation says this option "tells Docker to not containerize the container's networking".
 The ```cont1``` container can bind directly to the network interface of host therefore the ```nc``` will be available directly on 192.168.40.11.

 ```bash
 # execute on vm1